-- 1. Tariff hike has been proposed to this category of consumers in order to move the retail tariffs for the category closer to the Voltage-Wise Cost of Supply and for reducing the overall revenue gap of JBVNL. - 2.
+- 1. Tariff hike has been proposed to this category of consumers in order to move the retail tariffs for the category closer to the Voltage-Wise Cost of Supply and for reducing the overall revenue gap for the JBVNL. - 2.
 For agricultural consumers that are unmetered due to operational constraints, the petitioner prays the Hon'ble Commission to approve the charges based on rating of the pump (i.e) Rs 600 per HP per month.

-V-Industrial Services
+V- Industrial Services

-- Low Tension Industrial Service (LTIS)

-- High Tension Industrial Service (HTS)
+- Low Tension Industrial Service (LTIS) - High Tension Industrial Service (HTS)

-- High Tension Special Service (HTSS)

-Low Tension Industrial Service (LTIS): This schedule shall apply to all industrial units having load less than or equal to 100kVA or equivalent in terms of HP or kW.
+Low Tension Industrial Service (LTIS): This schedule shall apply to all industrial units having load less than 100kVAor equivalent in terms of HP or kW.
 The equivalent HP for 100 kVA shall be 114 HP and the equivalent kW for 100 kVA shall be 85.044 kW.

-Note: Any LTIS consumer who is found to have more than 100 kVA load shall be automatically treated as HTS consumer.
+Note: Any LTIS consumer who is found to have equal or more than 100 kVA load shall be automatically treated as HTS consumer.

-High Tension Industrial Service (HTS - I): All the industrial consumers drawing power at voltage level of 6.6 kV and above except Domestic-HT consumers, Commercial - HT consumers, Captive Power Producers (CPP) and HT- Institutional Consumers.
+High Tension Industrial Service (HTS): All the consumers drawing power at voltage level at 6.6 kV and above except Domestic-HT consumers, 1Captive Power Producers (CPP) without grid connection and HT- Institutional Consumers.